davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 #### Ideas
 - Data augmentation: translational or rotational invariance (create artifical examples, for example shifting the leasion in the image  or rotating it should not affect the predicted label) -> add them to training set (?)

+In my test for slic: Compactness=3, sigma=0 (i think I tested it). in color.py implementation compactness=5, sigma=1